Stroke Recovery: How to Walk Again with Confidence

 5. Stay Consistent

-Recovery takes time and effort.
-Aim to practice your exercises daily, even if it’s just for a few minutes.
+Progress takes time and effort.
+Try to stick with your exercises every day, even if it’s only for a few minutes.

 Consistency is more important than intensity.
 Small, regular efforts yield long-term results.